adbrei/qfl-research-source/content/posts/post6/index.md

 Another use could be a hypothetical linked commercial bank and e-commerce economy.
 The learning algorithm would be tasked with predicting product purchases and would learn from data collected at both the bank and the economy.
 Both institutions would train their own (disjoint) models that would be later shared with the curator.
 No private or individual information is ever shared, so all customers maintain their privacy.

+#### Further Reading
+On 10 April 2020, Saheed Tijani wrote a tutorial, "Federated Learning: A Step by Step Implementation in Tensorflow," published by Towards Data Science on Medium.[^2] It follows this piece and walks through code to create a federated learning framework with TensorFlow.
+You can access the tutorial [here](https://towardsdatascience.com/federated-learning-a-step-by-step-implementation-in-tensorflow-aac568283399).

 ### References
 [^1]: Tijani, S., &amp; Follow.
 (2020, April 14).
 Federated Learning: Why, What and How?
 LinkedIn. https://www.linkedin.com/pulse/federated-learning-why-what-how-saheed-tijani.
+[^2]: Tijani, Saheed.
+“Federated Learning: A Step by Step Implementation in Tensorflow.”
+Medium, Towards Data Science, 9 Sept.
+2020, https://towardsdatascience.com/federated-learning-a-step-by-step-implementation-in-tensorflow-aac568283399.